spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

 But this also has the highest barrier to entry because of the need of local installations of Jupyter and other packages used.

-You can help your users by providing a :code:`requirements.txt` file or :code:`environment.yml` file, that can be used with `pip`_ or `conda`_ respectivly to install all needed packages or create an environment with them included.
+You can help your users by providing a :code:`requirements.txt` file or :code:`environment.yml` file, that can be used with `pip`_ or `conda`_ respectively to install all needed packages or create an environment with them included.
 You can use pip to automatically create a :code:`requirements.txt` by running:
 .. code-block::